-• Required Geography Core: 13 hours

-5001 Professional Development in Geography 53 303 Geographical Analysis I 5413 History and Philosophy of Geography 54 103 Current Geographic Research 6313 Mixed Methods in Field Research
+- Required Geography Core: 13 hours - Required Geography Core: 10 hours - 5001 Professional Development in Geography (fall semester) - 5403 Current Geographic Research (spring semester) - 5413 History and Philosophy of Geography (fall semester)

+Choose two.
-PhD students have two years to complete these core courses (by the end of their fourth semester in program).
-Core courses need not be repeated if completed by the student while in the OSU Geography MS program.

-- Elective Coursework in Geography: 15-27 hours.
-Students are expected to focus in one of the following areas:
+- 5303 Geographical Analysis I (spring semester) - 5423 Geographic Renderings in Qualitative Methods (fall semester even years) OR - 6313 Mixed Methods in Field Research (fall semester odd years) OR - PhD students have two years to complete these core courses (by the end of their fourth semester in program).
+Core courses need not be repeated if completed by the student while in the OSU Geography MS program. - Elective Coursework in Geography: 15-27 hours.
+Students are expected to focus in one of the following areas: - Nature-Society Dynamics - Cultural-Historical Geography - ·Geospatial Technologies including GIS, UAS and Remote Sensing - Elective Coursework Outside Geography: 9-15 hours.

-- Cultural/Historical Geography

-- Natural Resource Management

-- · Transportation/Urban/Economic Geography

-• Elective Coursework Outside Geography: 9-15 hours

 Coursework should complement the student's research track and align with the chosen specialty above.

+Ongoing Enrollment Before Candidacy: To maintain full-time student status, the Graduate College requires students with half-time (0.5 FTE) assistantships to enroll in at least 6 credit hours per semester.
+However, in most semesters before candidacy, Ph.D. students are expected to enroll in 9 credit hours or take summer courses/hours in order to make adequate progress toward the degree (typically at least 15 credit hours per year).